-Recursive CDNI Request Redirection: When an Upstream CDN elects to redirect a request towards a Downstream CDN, the Upstream CDN can query the Downstream CDN Request Routing system via the CDNI Request Routing Redirection Interface (or use information cached from earlier similar queries) to find out how the Downstream CDN wants the request to be redirected, which allows the Upstream CDN to factor in the Downstream CDN response when redirecting the user agent.
+Recursive CDNI Request Redirection: When an upstream CDN elects to redirect a request towards a downstream CDN, the upstream CDN can query the downstream CDN Request Routing system via the CDNI Request Routing Redirection Interface (or use information cached from earlier similar queries) to find out how the downstream CDN wants the request to be redirected, which allows the upstream CDN to factor in the downstream CDN response when redirecting the user agent.
 This approach is referred to as "Recursive" CDNI Request Redirection.
-Note that the Downstream CDN may elect to have the request redirected directly to a Surrogate inside the Downstream CDN, to the Request Routing System of the Downstream CDN, to another CDN, or to any other system that the Downstream CDN sees as fit for handling the redirected request.
+Note that the downstream CDN may elect to have the request redirected directly to a Surrogate inside the downstream CDN, to the Request Routing System of the downstream CDN, to another CDN, or to whatever system is necessary to handle the redirected request appropriately.

-Iterative CDNI Request Redirection: When an Upstream CDN elects to redirect a request towards a Downstream CDN, the Upstream CDN can base its redirection purely on a local decision (and without attempting to take into account how the Downstream CDN may in turn redirect the user agent).
-In that case, the Upstream CDN redirects the request to the request routing system in the Downstream CDN, which in turn will decide how to redirect that request: this approach is referred to as "Iterative" CDNI Request Redirection.
+Iterative CDNI Request Redirection: When an upstream CDN elects to redirect a request towards a downstream CDN, the upstream CDN can base its redirection purely on a local decision (and without attempting to take into account how the downstream CDN may in turn redirect the user agent).
+In that case, the upstream CDN redirects the request to the request routing system in the downstream CDN, which in turn will decide how to redirect that request: this approach is referred to as "Iterative" CDNI Request Redirection.